This article has been medically reviewed by Doctor Ramlah Tariq FCPS on/gyn, RMP, MBBS, BSc.

 I found a dose of CBD in my evening chamomile tea or hot chocolate really helped me get into a chilled state of mind and deep sleep.

 Symptoms of surgical menopause from a hysterectomy may also be helped with CBD, so I take it daily along with my other supplements.

 - Sleep issues

-I find CBD really helpful.
-On the days I don’t take it I really notice a difference.
+I find CBD really helpful and there is some medical research on it too.
+On days I don’t take it I really notice a difference.
 Before starting Our Remedy I struggled to find a CBD I liked the taste of.
 I knew it was helping me but I dreaded taking it, so that’s why you’ll find peppermint in Our Remedy.

 Mint masks the taste of hemp, which can be a little unpleasant.
 I find the minty taste really refreshing and look forward to taking it.